Simulating The Urban Canopy's Impact on Wind-Driven Natural Ventilation: Results and Discussion

 Models for natural ventilation typically determine wind-driven airflow rates based on the pressure differences that drive the flow.
 These models typically rely on empirical relationships or user-defined inputs for pressure coefficients at window openings~\citep{doe_energy_2025}.
 These empirical relationships were derived from wind tunnel experiments on isolated rectangular shaped buildings.
 If applied, the corrections for interference effects are in the form of a single correction coefficient.
 For example, Energy Plus's only ventilation model that accounts for a surrounding canopy requires a user-specified shelter class, as defined in the ASHRAE fundamentals handbook.
 Based on this shelter class, a single factor reduces all wind-driven flow rates~\citep{ashrae_2017_2017, swami_correlations_1988, doe_energy_2025}.

 The results presented in Figure~\ref{fig:Rooms} confirm that, on aggregate, a higher density canopy results in lower ventilation rates.
 This aggregate observation might seem to support the current approach of applying a factor that reduces ventilation rates for higher density canopies, but the more detailed results presented in Figure~\ref{fig:Wind Angles} indicate that this method does not accurately capture the interference effects that arise in real urban canopies.
 Changes in flow rates between different canopy densities depend on both the wind angle and surrounding building geometries.
 Furthermore, different street orientations and related changes in drag introduce large-scale variability in wind speed and direction within a canopy of a given density.
 The dependency of these local and large-scale effects on specific urban geometry poses a significant modeling challenge given the diverse geometrical configurations in realistic urban areas.
 To improve accuracy, natural ventilation models must represent both the local and larger-scale effects of a specific urban canopy geometry.
 Neither of these effects relates well to a single scaling factor applied to the pressure coefficients for an isolated building.
-Therefore, future work should jointly leverage advances in high-performance computing, LESs for urban flows, and machine learning algorithms.
 Performing large-scale LESs for every building designed to use natural ventilation will be out of reach for the foreseeable future, but there is an opportunity to explore the creation of large representative databases that can inform improved modeling strategies and support the training of data-driven models.